manjula1220/autoDeskForge-Test/README.md

 ## Build

-run `npm run build:app` for Bundling Application. t will create the "dist" folder.
+Step 1 : Run `npm i` in project folder to install all dependencies.

-Start JSON Server by running `npm run json:server`.
+Step 2: Start JSON Server by running `npm run json:server`.
 Which will serves the db.json file as REST API.

+Step 3: You can run project with `npm run start` and tyr to access `http://localhost:4200/`

+( OR )

+ Run `npm run build:app` for Bundling Application. t will create the "dist" folder.

 Install `http-server` globally using `npm i http-server -g`.

 Serve "dist" bundles using `http-server /dist/<project-name>`

 Try to access `http://localhost:8080/`

- ( OR )

-if you face any probleam with "http-server" you can run project with `npm run start` and tyr to access `http://localhost:4200/`